mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/security/index.md

 `service.security.authorization.super_users` should be set to a semi-colon delimited list of principals to treat as super users (all permissions).
 The format of the list is `User:<user1>;User:<user2>;...`.
 Using Kerberos authentication, the "user" value is the Kerberos primary, and for SSL authentication the "user" value is the `CN` of the certificate.
 The {{ model.techShortName }} brokers themselves are automatically designated as super users.

-**Note:**  It is possible to enable Authorization after initial installation, but the service may be unavailable during the transition.
+<p class="message--note"><strong>NOTE: </strong> It is possible to enable Authorization after initial installation, but the service may be unavailable during the transition.
 Additionally, {{ model.techShortName }} clients may fail to function if they do not have the correct ACLs assigned to their principals.
 During the transition `service.security.authorization.allow_everyone_if_no_acl_found` can be set to `true` to prevent clients from being failing until their ACLs can be set correctly.
-After the transition, `service.security.authorization.allow_everyone_if_no_acl_found` should be reversed to `false`
+After the transition, `service.security.authorization.allow_everyone_if_no_acl_found` should be reversed to `false`</p>

 ## Securely Exposing DC/OS {{ model.techName }} Outside the Cluster.